 If you want to make an impact on the lives of others and the wider world, the current landscape means that as a coach, you will be able to help individuals find greater meaning and purpose, no matter which corner of the globe they call home.

 The ripple effect of social impact

 Social Impact is something that we care about at Animas.
-From the pioneering Coach4Care project, to the Mylife Age UK initiative, to our work with the Wilderness Foundation, we have always been actively involved in meaningful social impact projects, and continue to do so.
+From the pioneering Coach4Care project, to the Mylife Age UK initiative, to our work with the Wilderness Foundation, and more recently the hiring of Head of Social Impact Emma Koubayssi, we have always been actively involved in meaningful social impact projects, and continue to do so.
 And we aren’t alone.

-We have seen so many social impact initiatives come out of our community in recent months.
-Our coaches have mobilised to use their skills and experience to offer help to those that truly need it, wherever they are in the world MoreHappi and Support Haven to name but a few.
+During the pandemic we saw so many social impact initiatives come out of the Animas community.
+Our coaches have mobilised to use their skills and experience to offer help to those that truly need it, wherever they are in the world.
+MoreHappi and Support Haven to name but a few.
 These Initiatives that really have had a fantastic impact on the individuals and communities that they’ve worked with.

 The difference that one person can make in a community can be far-reaching, and this is certainly true for those in the coaching profession.
 It might start with empowering one individual, but the effect of that work will often be seen rippling through their wider community, such is the power of the coaching relationship.

 Perhaps you’re already working in social impact organisations and want to explore what coaching might add to your approach, or you might just be drawn to the idea of social impact work, maybe even dreaming of setting up your own initiative but aren’t sure where to start?
 The skills and aptitudes that you acquire as a coach that undertakes professional coach training, and the personal growth journey you will go on, will stand you in good stead to make a real difference to people and communities in need.